-Looking forward to hearing all about Paleo f(x) 2015.
-Can’t wait to see the videos.
-The talk by Travis Christofferson on the Metabolic Theory of Cancer and Emily Deans’ talk on the Microbiome and Mental Health look very interesting.
+Looking forward to hearing all about Paleo f(x) 2015 and watching the videos.
+The talk by Travis Christofferson on the Metabolic Theory of Cancer and Emily Deans’ talk on the Microbiome and Mental

-Great news!
-The LCHF conference could be coming to the UK in 2016!
+The LCHF conference could be coming to the UK in 2016.

 Reading some helpful Keto websites: